 Additional precautions need to be taken when involving the sinus cavity (ex. sinus lift procedure).
 For the next 14 days following surgery; do not smoke or drink from a straw, as the negative suction may result in sinus problems.
 Your sinus may feel “stuffy” or there may be some nasal drainage.
 Decongestants may be taken to reduce pressure in the sinus(es).
 Do not blow nose or sneeze.
 If sneezing cannot be avoided, ensure that mouth is open when sneezing.
 Do not engage in strenuous activities.
 Do not wear dentures, unless otherwise instructed by your surgeon.
 Flying in pressurized aircrafts and scuba diving may increase sinus pressure and should be avoided.

 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As reviewed in your consultation, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
-Call Dr. Albert Haddad, Dr. Philip Haddad or Dr. Klieb if you have any questions.
+Call Dr. Albert Haddad or Dr. Sean Tjandra if you have any questions.

 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Tylenol or ibuprofen should be taken to reduce the fever.